Panlord/game-power-down/ProjectDocument.md

     XRotation += Input.GetAxis("Mouse Y") * MouseSensitivity;
 ```

-For player movement, I used the old unity system and allowed for sprinting
+For player movement, I used the old unity system and allowed for sprinting with left shift or circle with a ps4 controller.
 ```C#
     float x = Input.GetAxis("Horizontal") * (isRunning ?
 RunningSpeed : WalkingSpeed);
     float z = Input.GetAxis("Vertical") * (isRunning ?
 RunningSpeed : WalkingSpeed);